01binary/zeroweb/src/articles/kalman-filter.md

 ## overview

-The Kalman filter is popular because it can generate accurate estimates in the presence of uncertainty and measurement noise.
+The Kalman filter is used for smoothing the readings from motor encoders, GPS satellites, radar, and many other applications.
+It can generate accurate estimates in the presence of uncertainty and measurement noise.

 Simpler techniques like moving average or low pass filters introduce delay or miss important events, which is unacceptable for dynamic systems like cars and robots.

 ## background